belayb/BayesGmed/README.md

 ## Contributors

 Maintained by Belay Birlie Yimer of the [Centre for Epidemiology Versus Arthritis](https://www.cfe.manchester.ac.uk/), University of Manchester, UK.
 Co-authors: Mark Lunt, John McBeth, Marcus Beasley, and Gary J Macfarlane.
-Stan model defination within the package are based on (https://doi.org/10.5281/zenodo.1285276).
+Stan model defination within the package are based on Comment, Leah (2018) Causal inference with the g-formula in Stan.
+Zenodo.

 Pull requests and GitHub issues are welcome.